Juniper/nita-cli/README.md

 -----------------|-------------------
-   nita ansible cli | Attaches local standard input, output, and error streams to ansible running container. nita ansible labels | Returns labels information on ansible container. nita ansible run build | Runs Build process (./build.sh script) on /project located at $PROJECT_PATH. nita ansible run noob | Runs NOOB process (./noob.sh script) on /project located at $PROJECT_PATH. nita ansible volumes | Returns shared volumes information on ansible container. nita cli version | Shows NITA CLI current version. nita containers ls | Lists all running NITA containers. nita containers versions | Lists all running NITA containers versions. nita create inventory | Creates a new Inventory scaffolding. nita demo laptop | Runs the whole NITA demo with a single script on a laptop environment.
+   nita ansible cli | Attaches local standard input, output, and error streams to ansible running container. nita ansible labels | Returns labels information on ansible container. nita ansible run build console | Runs BUILD process and writes its output to console. -- It does not trigger any Jenkins job! -- nita ansible run build gui | Triggers BUILD Jenkins job. nita ansible run noob console | Runs NOOB process and writes its output to console. -- It does not trigger any Jenkins job! -- nita ansible run noob gui | Triggers NOOB Jenkins job. nita ansible volumes | Returns shared volumes information on ansible container. nita cli version | Shows NITA CLI current version. nita containers ls | Lists all running NITA containers. nita containers versions | Lists all running NITA containers versions. nita demo laptop | Runs the whole NITA demo with a single script on a laptop environment.
 It needs to be run from virtualdc/ folder. nita demo vmm | Runs the whole NITA demo with a single script on VMM environment.
 It needs to be run from virtualdc/ folder. nita dns cli | Attaches local standard input, output, and error streams to dns running container.